rolonicArk/simpleArk/README.md

 A rolon value is a record with the following:

 - ::journal-entry-uuid This is the same type 1 UUID which serves as the key to this rolon value.
-- ::descriptors A sorted map of the descriptors of the rolon value.
-- ::classifiers A sorted map of the classifiers of the rolon value.
+- ::contents A sorted map of the descriptors and classifiers of the rolon value.
+Classifier names begin with ! while descriptor names begin with `.
+The contents of the map is a vector holding the current value of the descriptor or classifier and the type 1 UUID of the journal entry which last changed.
+A nil is used to represent a descriptor or classifier which has been removed.
-- ::previous-value The previous rolon value.
+- ::previous-value The previous rolon value, or nil.

 ## A Journal Entry